-5. Personal Days/Family Related Day
+5. Personal Days -

-- a.
-Each full time teacher will have two (2) personal days and one (1) Family related personal Day, which may be taken upon request, with approval of the administration.
-The following conditions apply: - -One day notice is required, except in the case of an emergency. - -Days may not immediately precede or follow a vacation period without permission of the administration. - -Unused days will be added to the teacher's accumulated sick leave at the end of the year. - -Days will be calculated on a full or half day basis only. - -Days will be pro-rated on a 1⁄2 day for each 45 instructional days when required.
+a.
+Each full time teacher will have three (3) personal days which may be taken upon request, with approval of the administration.

+The following conditions apply:

+- -One day notice is required, except in the case of an emergency. - There is no restriction on the use of personal days except: Only two (2) teachers can take a day immediately before or after a regularly scheduled vacation period.
+This will be available on a first come, first serve basis as determined by the DEA and is limited to one time per year/ per teacher. - -Unused days will be added to the teacher's accumulated sick leave at the end of the year. - -Days will be calculated on a full or half day basis only.

+-Days will be pro-rated on a 1⁄2 day for each 45 instructional days when required.